-A good backpack is what stands between you and looking like a traveling junk show.
-Across all disciplines, our experts have tested hundreds of backpacks across a decade of experience — from months-long thru-hikes to minutes-long commutes across town.
+A great backpack is what stands between you and looking like a traveling junk show.
+Across all disciplines, our experts have tested hundreds of the best backpacks across a decade of experience — from months-long thru-hikes to minutes-long commutes across town.

 We packed them full for quick day hikes in the North Cascades, even fuller for backpacking trips in Alaska, and tried to skirt under carry-on limits internationally.
 Whether you’re looking for a do-it-all bag, or a specialized pack for the trip you take once a year, we’ve pulled them all together here.